 Although essentially a carpark next to a rollerblade rink, it was free and there are facilities nearby.
 If camping on the South Island of New Zealand, make sure to add this to your itinerary for one simple reason – PENGUINS.
 Opposite the carpark is beautiful Caroline Bay beach, where each evening penguins travel ashore to nest.
 It was our first time seeing penguins in the wild and the volunteers were so friendly and informative, this really was a hidden gem!

 Note, you must vacate the area between 10am and 4pm due to the carpark being used by the community and the site is limited to 10 campervans.
 Do not exceed this as fines can occur and it contributes to free camping grounds being closed down.

 Facilities: Flush toilets & cold showers are less than a 5 minute walk.

-This was our favourite free camping ground in the South Island of New Zealand due to the incredible view of Lake Pukaki.
-We cannot stress how important it is to arrive early if you want a good spot and also within a shorter walk to the toilet.
-When we arrived all spaces along the front were taken, so we parked higher on the hill which was very windy and around a 15 minute round trip to the toilet.
+When we arrived around 4pm all spaces along the front were taken, so we parked higher on the hill which was very windy and around a 15 minute trip to the toilet.
 It also meant a huge motorhome parked in front of us, spoiling our view, so if you can arrive early it is so worth it!

 Cost: Free – Arrive Early!